CarsonBoettinger/GARCH/README.md

 <h1> GARCH Implementation in Python</h1>
-Just messing around with functions in Python and implementing from the arch library :)
+Just messing around with functions applied to ML techniques in Python and implementing from the arch library :)